Postgraduate

 Holidays

 Residents are allowed one week of holiday time during each three-month rotation (additional holidays can be arranged based on application and circumstances).
 Statutory holidays will be distributed equitably.
 A five-day holiday period will be arranged over the Christmas period.
-All holidays must be arranged through the Chief Resident, Program Director, and Administrative Officer and the individual consultant on a given service.
+All holidays must be arranged through the Lead Resident, Program Director, Program Assistant, and the individual consultant on a given service.

 Appeal Mechanism